 In summary, as far as content uploading and structuring goes, Podia is super easy to use.
 But it isn’t the best out there in terms of flexibility and features.

-Podia provides effective tools that help course creators engage their students and help them achieve the objectives of signing up for the course.
+Podia provides effective tools that help course creators engage their students and help them achieve the objectives.

 Let’s review them below.